p/seriamp/README.md

     seriamp -m yamaha status

+The syntax of `seriamp` command is:

+    seriamp -m module [options] command arg...

+The `module` must be specified and it can be one of `integra`, `sonamp`, `yamaha` or `ynca`.
+See the documentation on the specific module about which hardware it supports.

+Further options recognized are:

+- `-b, --backend BACKEND`: specify the backend to use for communicating with the device.
+This is normally only needed for debugging.
+- `-d, --device DEVICE`: specify the device address.
+For devices connected via a serial interface, this is the path to the device file, e.g.
+`/dev/ttyUSB0`.
+For devices connected via network (Ethernet or Wi-Fi), this is the IP address or the hostname of the device.
+- `-s, --service URL`: communicate with the device via `seriamp-web`.
+This permits concurrent usage of one device by multiple clients, with `seriamp-web` providing the required locking.
+This can also speed up operations, especially over the serial protocol, because `seriamp-web` maintains a persistent connection to the device whereas `seriamp` must necessarily connect for each invocation.
+- `-T, --timeout TIMEOUT`: the timeout to use for the operations.
+This timeout is applied to each operation performed by `seriamp`; for example, if `seriamp` is instructed to turn on two zones of a Sonamp amplifier, two commands are issued (one for each zone) and each command is allowed up to the specified timeout.

 Each supported receiver/amplifier type comes with a command-line utility to issue commands to the respective receivers/amplifiers.
 These are: